moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

 1. Click the **Create runner** button.

-1. Select your operating system (Linux, MacOS, or Windows).
+1. From the next page presented, select your operating system (Linux, MacOS, or Windows).

-1. From the next page presented, copy the command under **Step 1** to your clipboard.
+1. Copy the command under **Step 1** to your clipboard.

 1. Back in your terminal, paste and run the command you copied in the previous step.
 Press `Enter` for the instance URL and `Enter` for the runner name to use the default values.
 (You can give this a custom name if desired).